KirilVoigtlaender/KirilVoigtlaender/README.md

 # Hi there 👋
 ## About me

-- 🔭 I’m currently in my second year of my BSc in Computing Science.
+- 🔭 I’m currently in my third year of my BSc in Computing Science.
 - 🌱 I’m currently learning Functional Programming in the course FP and Software Engineering using a RaspberryPi 4

 ## Tech Stack